Consumer Protection Council Meeting Held - UrduPoint

 Consumer Protection Council Meeting Held

-SARGODHA, (UrduPoint / Pakistan Point News - 24th Apr, 2025) A meeting of District Consumer Protection Council was held under the chairmanship of Additional Deputy Commissioner (General) Umar Farooq on Thursday.
+BAHAWALPUR, (UrduPoint / Pakistan Point News - 25th Apr, 2025) A meeting of the District Consumer Protection Council was convened under the chair of Additional Deputy Commissioner Headquarters Ghulam Murtaza.

-Addressing the meeting, ADCG Umar Farooq said that the Punjab Consumer Protection Act 2005 guarantees the rights of consumers and must be implemented in its true spirit.
-He instructed all council members to organize awareness programs to educate the public about their consumer rights and to take strict legal action against violators.
+The session was attended by Assistant Commissioner Bahawalpur Saddar, Qurat-ul-Ain, along with Zeenat Mazhar, the Assistant Director Legal and Secretary of the District Consumer Protection Council Bahawalpur.
+Representatives from the Police Department, Agriculture Department, and Metropolitan Corporation, as well as various non-governmental organizations, were also present.
+The Assistant Commissioners from Hasilpur, Yazman, Ahmedpur East, and Khairpur Tamewali participated via video link.

-During the meeting, Assistant Director (Legal) of the District Consumer Protection Council, Muhammad Afzal Saroya, gave a detailed briefing.
+The Assistant Director Legal emphasized the council's ongoing efforts to raise consumer awareness, highlighting initiatives designed to educate individuals about their rights as buyers in schools, workplaces, and public venues.

 Recent Stories